abhirampuranik/codeandcollaborate/README.md

 # Code-and-Collaborate

-run `npm install` on client and server, use `npm start` in respective folders.
+run `npm install` on client and server, use `npm start` in both the folders.

 by running `npm start` on client, a react app lauches at `localhost:8080`